stevana/deterministic-scheduler/README.md

   deriving Eq
 ```

+Our managed thread can be spawned as follows:

 ``` haskell
 spawn :: String -> (Signal -> IO a) -> IO (ManagedThreadId a)
 spawn name io = do